 FTA with Peru, Colombia and Mexico

-The Government of India has started giving lines of credit (LOC) Latin American countries at concessional terms since 2003.
+The Government of India has been giving lines of credit (LOC) Latin American countries at concessional terms since 2003.
 These are being operated by Eximbank of India.

 Cuba has been given 248.06 mn USD through 6 different LOCs